keystonejs/keystone-jamstack-plus/README.md

 Once it's deployed, click on the 'View App' button to launch the welcome page.
 It has instructions on how to set-up the accompanying front-end with a similar one click button!

-**Note**: This deply a free instance on Heroku which will sleep periodically if not used and can result in a slow API response time after periods of inactivity.
+**Note**: This will deploy a free instance on Heroku which will sleep periodically if not used and can result in a slow API response time after periods of inactivity.
 You can upgrade to a hobby instance to avoid this.

 ## Running locally?